randomman552/Rclone-Scheduler/README.md

 ## Configuration
 Configuration is done through environment variables

+Please note that rclone can be configured entirely through [environment variables](https://rclone.org/docs/#environment-variables), so this image DOES NOT configure any filters or other parameters when calling the Rclone API.

 ### Rclone connection variables
 | Variable        | Description                                  | Default     |
 |----------------:|:--------------------------------------------:|:------------|